 •City of Brownsville v.
 Alvarado, 897 S.W.2d 750 (Tex.
 1995) (appeal involving duty owed by City in jail suicide case.)

 Tina Snelling: For over twenty years, Tina Snelling has developed a reputation as the lawyer to call when you need someone to solve a complex legal problem-either as a function of in house risk-analysis or at mediation, trial or on appeal.
 Trained as an arbitrator, mediator and a board certified civil appellate specialist, she has been called the "law lawyer" because of her ability to help navigate difficult legal terrain in contract and tort law, regulatory and administrative law, insurance law, business law and employment and labor law.
-In addition to her own practice, for the past four years she has assisted and currently serves as "Of Counsel" to Greer, Scott & Shropshire, PLLC and she is frequently called upon by the firm and by other trial attorneys and local law firms to lend her expertise in briefing complex cases, to help select juries, to prepare and argue jury charges and/or to brief and argue all legal issues before the courts.
+In addition to her own practice, since its inception, Tina serves as "Of Counsel" to Greer, Scott & Shropshire, LLP and she is frequently called upon by the firm, as well as by other trial attorneys and local law firms, to lend her expertise in complex cases, jury selection, presenting jury charges and presenting written and oral legal arguments before the trial and appellate courts.
 She is held in high regard by the judges before whom she has appeared and, in fact, during one trial, the trial judge invited Ms. Snelling to sit at the Judge's bench and complete the portion of the jury charge just as she had argued it!

 Ms. Snelling studied law at Syracuse School of Law at London and at the University of Houston Law Center where she obtained her law degree.
 Her undergraduate degree is from the University of Texas at Austin.
 Prior to entering private practice, Tina interned for a London Solicitor's office, a United States federal magistrate and later served as a briefing attorney in the Fourteenth District Texas Court of Appeals.
 Ms. Snelling has served as co-editor for a publication for the insurance industry, an instructor in law classes, a labor hearing examiner for the City of Houston Civil Service Commission and has authored State Bar and Law Review articles on cutting edge legal issues in the courts.
 She also serves as a lecturer and presenter for the Texas State Bar on litigation topics.
 In addition to her certifications as a Mediator and an Arbitrator, Ms. Snelling is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization and has been admitted to practice in Texas, Maine, District of Columbia, the United States First Circuit Court of Appeals, the United States Fifth Circuit Court of Appeals and the United States Supreme Court.
 She has written briefs and appeared as an advocate in over three hundred trials and appeals in state and federal courts in commercial, constitutional, employment, administrative, regulatory and administrative law cases.